 For people who have exhausted other options or have quality of life issues surrounding loose skin in the legs and thighs, there are surgical and nonsurgical options available.
 Surgical options can include fat transfer and surgical skin tightening.
 Nonsurgical skin tightening procedures typically utilize a heat source, such as a laser or radiofrequency waves to both tighten existing collagen and stimulate new collagen production.

-It may take some time and patience to find the right combination of treatments that works best for tightening skin on your legs and thighs.
+It may take some time and patience to find the right combination of treatments that works best for tightening the skin on your legs and thighs.
 Work with a medical provider you trust to help you formulate a skin tightening treatment plan.

 How Innovations Medical Helps with Skin Tightening